Two Phases

 PMID: 36815582 | Design: Cross-sectional survey | n: 145 US urologists (from 12,018 surveyed, ~1.2% response rate) | Journal: Andrology

 Key findings: 21% currently use AUA-discouraged treatments.
 Only 60% perform in-office curvature assessment.
 81% have NO fellowship training in andrology/sexual medicine.
 Fellowship-trained vs non-fellowship: CCH 89% vs 54% (P<.001), traction 78% vs 47% (P=.004), in-office assessment 85% vs 54% (P=.003), duplex US 70% vs 24% (P<.001).
 41% of CCH users use it off-label.
 Even among those claiming to follow AUA guidelines, 21% still use discouraged treatments.
-Younger urologists (<20 years) more evidence-based across all measures.
+Younger urologists (<20 years) more evidence-based across most measures (in-office assessment, duplex US, validated questionnaire, AUA Algorithm); the AUA-discouraged-treatment use was qualitatively higher in the younger group (25% vs 17%, NS).
 Self-selection bias: 21% AUA-violation figure likely underestimates real-world non-adherence.

 PMID: 36278151 | Design: Meta-analysis, 11 prospective studies | n: 1,480 | Journal: Front Pharmacol